Types of Degrees International Studies Majors Are Getting

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to international studies.
+Note that some of these people may have jobs that are not directly related to a international studies degree.

 Salaries According to BLS